ceph/ceph/doc/dev/placement-group.rst

 There are a couple of different categories of PGs; the 6 that exist (in the original emailer's ``ceph -s`` output) are "local" PGs which are tied to a specific OSD.
-However, those aren't actually used in a standard Ceph configuration.
+However, those are not actually used in a standard Ceph configuration.